hpc/pavilion2/docs/README.txt

-  attached then an automated tool is available to create boxplots for that that node. ( see get_results "-bp" argument ) value - char string, up to 64 chars units - char string, up to 24 chars.
+  attached then an automated tool is available to create boxplots for that that node. ( see get_results "-bp" argument ) value - char string, up to 64 chars units - optional char string, up to 24 chars.

 Hints for viewing boxplots:
  To view from a machine with the showimage ( or xview on the Cray) tool